How do I look after my mental health at university?by Abby Danecki

 In this blog, we're taking a look at how our School-based advisers could help get you back on track.

-Is how I'm feeling about university normal?
+Is how I'm feeling about going to university normal?

-We all remember how those first few weeks felt when starting university.
+"We all remember how those first few weeks felt when starting university.
 It’s a huge adjustment that can feel really isolating at times, but everyone’s in the same boat.
-What helped me was realising that change and growth aren’t supposed to be comfortable.
-They’re supposed to challenge you.
-And those anxieties were just a natural response to stepping out of my comfort zone."
+What helped me was realising that change and growth aren’t supposed to be comfortable - they’re supposed to challenge you.
+My anxieties were just a natural response to stepping out of my comfort zone."
 Amy, BA English Literature and Language graduate.

-What sort of things do the Student Wellbeing Advisors help with?
+What can Student Wellbeing Advisers help with?

 Support you can access includes:

 - helping you understand what advice, guidance and support you can access

 - working with you to create an action plan

-How do I ask for help?
+How to ask for help

 - search and access appropriate support

-- find specific advice on disability support, feeling isolated, report and support and Exam Stress
+- find specific advice on disability support, feeling isolated, report and support, and exam stress

 This community is regularly updated throughout the year and provides information, resources and links.

 Our five top tips

-Published By Newcastle University on 03/08/2022 | Last Updated 17/03/2023
+Published By Abby Danecki on 03/08/2022 | Last Updated 30/11/2023